APogue/APogue.github.io/projects/codebook.md

     - No credible threat or physical harm.
     - Any disturbance was brief, self-resolving, and required no monitoring or intervention.
   - `moderate`
-    - Involved some disruption or localized risk.
-    - Examples: confrontations, non-credible threats, brief space occupation, or minor property damage.
+    - Some disruption or localized risk.
+Examples: confrontations, non-credible threats, brief space occupation, or minor property damage.
-    - May have prompted police or admin response, but without escalation to force, arrest, or dispersal order.
+    - May have prompted police or admin response, but no formal escalation (e.g., no dispersal order, use of force, arrest).
+  - `elevated`
+    - Institutional escalation without confirmed harm.
+Examples: dispersal order issued, event shutdown, or police mobilization—but no arrests, injuries, or force used.
+    - Used when admin or police took significant preventive action despite limited or ambiguous actual risk.
   - `high`
-    - Incident caused clear, immediate harm or serious disruption.
-    - Examples: physical violence, credible threats, arrests, dispersal orders, or hospitalization.
+    - Clear, immediate harm or serious disruption.
+Examples: physical violence, credible threats, arrests, dispersal orders with enforcement, or hospitalization.
-    - Triggered formal institutional action, such as police escalation, campus shutdown, disciplinary measures, or official investigation.
+    - Triggered formal institutional responses: investigation, discipline, shutdown, or use of force.

-  Note: Primary sources are contemporaneous, direct, or verifiable records of harm or disruption (e.g., police reports, medical records, Daily Bruin coverage, video evidence).
+  Note: 1.
+Lack of administrative follow-up affects response variables, not severity.
+2. Primary sources are contemporaneous, direct, or verifiable records of harm or disruption (e.g., police reports, medical records, Daily Bruin coverage, video evidence).
 These determine core variable values such as `severity_score`.
 Secondary sources include retrospective or interpretive materials (e.g., lawsuits, OCR complaints, task force reports, social media).
 These do not define severity but may clarify ambiguous cases, reveal overlooked harm, or flag contested narratives.
 Use them to supplement—not override—primary evidence.
 Discrepancies between source types should be documented in the `_evidence/` YAML file.

 - **`admin_response_level`**
   Strength or adequacy of the administrative response
   → `none`, `minimal`, `adequate`, `strong`

+  Note: This is a holistic rating based on response_type, follow_up_action, and stated_recourse.
+Use manual judgment to upgrade/downgrade based on timing, tone, and proportionality.

 - **`police_involvement`**
   The extent of police involvement